ianlennymatthews/jane-challenge/README.md

 #### Command Line

-> 1. To execute the script based on the original input `cd` into the home director of this repository and run  `node mathchday.js`
+> 1. To execute the script based on the original input `cd` into the home directory of this repository and run  `node mathchday.js`

 #### Tests